wundergraph/wundergraph/docs-website/src/pages/docs/wundergraph-server-ts-reference/post-logout-hook.md

 - `user`: The user object when the user is authenticated
 - `clientRequest`: The original client request object, including Headers
 - `log`: The logger object
+- `operations`: The operations client, used to call other (internal) operations
-- `internalClient`: The internal client object
+- `internalClient`: The internal client object, _deprecated_
 - `response`: The response object (only for postResolve hooks)
 - `input`: The input object (only for Operation hooks)